Magnates of Poland and Lithuania: History and characteristics

 The magnates arose as the wealthiest and most politically powerful social class, part of the nobility (szlachta), of the Kingdom of Poland and Grand Duchy of Lithuania, around 16th century.
+Some traced their ancestry to Gediminas, a Grand Duke of Lithuania from 1316, the Gediminids.
 Their powers waned after the Commonwealth loss of independence following its final partition in 1795, but they would remain a significant power in the culture, politics and economy of the Polish territories until World War II.

 Magnates (or higher nobility) vied for political power with the lesser and middle nobility (Ruch egzekucyjny in the late 16th century, and the reform movement of the Great Sejm in the late 18th century) and the King.
 To be counted among the magnates, one should have a large estate, and political influence at least on the scale of a province, if not national.
 Regional differences abounded, with the estates being much larger in the east, where the wealthier magnates were also much more likely to have their own private armies.
 The eastern territories were more independent from the central power, and the large estates there, known as latifundia, with private cities and armies of the magnates, gave rise there to the term królewięta ("little kings") used for the wealthiest of them - the developing aristocracy.
 The magnates in the Royal Prussia had their fortunes build not around their own lands, but the royal grants (królewszczyzny).
 The magnates tried to avoid splitting up of their lands, and some of the wealthiest families were able to protect their lands from division through the ordynacja system.
 Magnate residences often became cultural and economic centers for a given region.